 Luke grabbed a plastic bag and pulled out the three games his cousin had bought along with the console.
 The game choice was unanimous: T E K K E N !!!
-Although I had never been into beat’em up games, I had always appreciated Tekken a lot.
-Incidentally, I guess the same could be told about the owner of the amusement arcade where I used to go to play it.
-He was always very pleased to see me spending several pounds. 😀
+Although I was not an avid fighting-game player, I appreciated Tekken a lot.
+Incidentally, I guess the same could be told about the owner of the amusement arcade where I used to go and play it.
+He was always very pleased to see me spending several bucks. 😀

 In any case it was a pleasant surprise, as I never imagined that one of the most popular coin ops of all time would be ported to a console.
 Once the surprise effect was over, we decided that we would waste away with Tekken tournaments until dawn, trying to use all the playable characters in the game.

 Ready, steady, go!
 The first tournament and my first official game with a PlayStation started at 10:08 pm!